Given the changing nature of the COVID-19 pandemic, we may need to adapt how we communicate.

 - Please be respectful of others in online communications.

 Announcements via Canvas.
 The course staff will make announcements using the Canvas announcement system.
 If something is important, we will announce it on Canvas.
 You may want to configure Canvas to notify you when there are announcements.
-You can configure Canvas to send you a daily digest of announcements is recommended. (see Tips on Using Canvas).
+Setting Canvas to send you a daily digest of announcements is recommended. (see Tips on Using Canvas).